-The Vanishing of the Mary Celeste: A Poem of the Mysterious Disappearance of Her Crew and Passengers
+Vanished From the Mary Celeste: The Mysterious Disappearance of the Sailing Ship's Crew and Passengers

-The mystery of the disappearance of the sailing ship, the Mary Celeste, found drifting on December 4, 1872, has not been solved over 100 years later.
-The facts in history point to a crew and passengers who seemed to have vanished into thin air and left a completely deserted, yet intact, ship.
+The mystery of the disappearance of the crew and passengers from sailing ship, the Mary Celeste, found drifting on December 4, 1872, has not been solved over 100 years later.
+The facts in history point to a crew and passengers who seemed to have vanished into thin air and left a completely deserted, yet, totally intact ship behind.

 The Mary Celeste was originally commissioned in 1861 as the Nova Scotian brigantine ship, the Amazon.
 Early history of death marked it as a cursed ship almost from the beginning.
 Three captains died while on board her, beginning with the captain on the maiden voyage of the Amazon.

-After a troublesome beginning plagued with untimely deaths and wrecks, the then salvaged ship was transferred to American/British ownership in 1869 and was renamed the Mary Celeste.
+After a troublesome beginning that was plagued with untimely deaths and wrecks, the then salvaged sailing ship was transferred to American/British ownership in 1869 and was renamed the Mary Celeste.

 The newly named ship set sail from the docks of New York on November 5, 1872 bound for Italy.
-On board were experienced captain, Benjamin S. Briggs, his wife, their daughter and capable crew of seven seamen.
-The cargo was 1,701 barrels of alcohol for use in Italian wine.
+On board were experienced captain, Benjamin S. Briggs, his wife, their daughter and a very capable crew of seven seamen.
+In the cargo hold was 1,701 barrels of alcohol for use in Italian wine.

 Vanished!
 The Crew of the Mary Celeste